Relintai/the_tower_pandemonium/README.md

 It is a first person parkour game.
 Reach the weird glowing teleporter at the end of each level.

-In order to open this, you need to have the proper version of the [Pandemonium Engine](https://github.com/Relintai/pandemonium_engine) added!
+In order to open this, you need to have the proper version of the [Pandemonium Engine](https://github.com/Relintai/pandemonium_engine)!

 You can either just get an executable at the [releases tab](https://github.com/Relintai/the_tower_pandemonium/releases), or you can build one yourself see [here](#compiling).